Near West End Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 The Near West End primarily falls within the 77007 zip code.
-The official boundaries are generally considered to be I-10 to the north, Memorial Drive to the south, Durham Drive to the west, and Studemont Street to the east.
-It is part of the broader Washington Avenue Corridor and is situated within Super Neighborhood 22.
-These boundaries place it directly between the Houston Heights to the north and the River Oaks area to the south, making it a central and highly sought-after location.
+The neighborhood's generally accepted boundaries are Interstate 10 to the north, Memorial Drive to the south, Durham Drive to the west, and Studemont Street to the east.
+It is a key part of the broader Washington Avenue Corridor and is situated directly between the Houston Heights to the north and the affluent River Oaks area to the south.
+This central positioning makes it a highly coveted location with excellent connectivity to many of Houston's most prominent neighborhoods and attractions.

 Frequently Asked Questions

-What is the commute like from the Near West End to downtown?
+What is the typical commute from Near West End to downtown Houston?

-What type of properties are available in the Near West End?
+What types of homes are common in Near West End?

-What are the main attractions in the Near West End?
+What dining and retail options exist in Near West End?

 Near West End Homes For Sale